k2-fsa/fast_rnnt/README.md

 ![License](https://img.shields.io/pypi/l/torch-discounted-cumsum)

 This repository implements an efficient parallel algorithm for the computation of discounted cumulative sums and a Python package with differentiable bindings to PyTorch.
-The `cumsum` operation is frequently seen in data science domains concerned with time series, including Reinforcement Learning (RL).
+The discounted `cumsum` operation is frequently seen in data science domains concerned with time series, including Reinforcement Learning (RL).

 The traditional sequential algorithm performs the computation of the output elements in a loop.
 For an input of size `N`, it requires `O(N)` operations and takes `O(N)` time steps to complete.

-The proposed parallel algorithm requires a total of `O(N log N)` operations, but takes only `O(log N)` time, which is a considerable trade-off in many applications involving large inputs.
+The proposed parallel algorithm requires a total of `O(N log N)` operations, but takes only `O(log N)` time steps, which is a considerable trade-off in many applications involving large inputs.

 Features of the parallel algorithm: